ricardocajo/error-monitor-ros-gazebo/README.md

 always car1.distance.car > 0.35
 ```

-#### Car1 being above 1 velocity implies that car2 is at least at 0.8 distance from car1.
-Up until they reach a certain location.
+#### Car1 being above 1 velocity implies that car2 is at least at 0.8 distance from car1 up until they reach a specific location.
 ```
 until (car1.position.x > 45 and car1.position.y > 45), always (car1.velocity > 1 implies car2.distance.car1 > 0.8)
 ```